 We headed out for Konark early morning to cover both Sun Temple Konark and Chandrabhaga Beach in a single day.
 Despite a short distance of 36 km, the drive from Puri to Konark usually falls under top 5 road trips in India.
 I don’t think a road trip is appropriate because even a round-trip to my office takes 4 hours Although a drive that will take you through the scenic beauty of the Eastern state and the Marine drive while entering the town is definitely not to be missed.
 The drive was enjoyable, but I found it a little exaggerated in various articles.
 As we touched the outskirts of Konark, the Marine drive was just parallel to the state road – don’t fall for the post on Konark stating the entire route is parallel to the sea, it isn’t!!
 We made a quick stop at the Beach before heading to the main temple shrine.
-The beach was gorgeous with golden sand literally shining into the white color in the morning sun.
+The beach was gorgeous with golden sand literally shining into the white colour in the morning sun.
 The most astonishing part of the beach was that it much cleaner and quieter than Puri Beach.
 We stayed there merely for merely half an hour because of soaring temperature, clicked some wonderful images and headed to Sun temple.
 Konark Sun temple is surely an overwhelming experience, but the Chandrabhaga beach is another one of the must-see places to visit in Konark.

 Konark Dance Festival

 Technically you cannot see the Konark Dance festival in a day, but this is another one of the important things to do in Konark.
 Every year in the month of February, the Sun Temple hosts one of the biggest dance festivals of the country.
 The festival organized by Odisha tourism department and Odissi Research Center jointly and attracts dancers from all over the country.
 The Sun temple has a special Dance Temple and being an architectural wonder in itself, it hosts the festival.
 Although we couldn’t attend the festival I recommend attending the festival to have an experience of the famous Odissi dance among others.